JKaterina/monte-carlo-python/README.md

 # Monte Carlo Option Pricing

 This project provides a Python script to perform Monte Carlo simulations for option pricing.
 It's especially useful for complex options with various features and payoffs.
 Additionally, the project includes a Streamlit web app for visualizing the results.
+The final result is deployed as [Monte Carlo Option Pricing Web App](https://monte-carlo-python-dt2dhksgf6cyltzm3seiad.streamlit.app/)

 ## Features